 As we are gradually approaching Q3 of 2017, we are nearing that time of the year when the whole world keenly awaits Apple Inc. (NASDAQ:AAPL) to unveil their next flagship that will inevitably become the gold standard to which all smartphones will be measured up to.
 This year is just an extra bit special though, as it marks the 10th anniversary of the iPhone.
 All reports and leaks thus far seem to indicate that Apple’s next iPhone will be the best one yet.
 There are widespread excitement and unparalleled hype in the industry, with the iPhone 8 expected to shatter sales records.
 However, the important question is, do consumers share equal enthusiasm?
+How many current iPhone users are willing to upgrade to iPhone 8?
 If new data from eMarketer is anything to go by, users are not quite sold on the iPhone 8 just yet, at least in the US.

 Consumer Anticipation For The iPhone 8 Lower Than Expected

 According to a new study by Branding Brand, nearly half of (45%) of US iPhone users said that they don’t plan to trade in their current device in 2017.
 In contrast, only about 26% of users planned to upgrade to iPhone 8.
 Meanwhile, 14% of current iPhone users surveyed said that they plan to upgrade to the iPhone 7 or 7 Plus once the iPhone 8 comes out, and another 12% said they would trade in their current iPhone device for any of the iPhone 6 series.